VirtualVelocityBVM/WRO_BvmVirtualVelocity/README.md

 # WRO_BvmVirtualVelocity
-Hi, this is the repository of Team Bvm Virtual Velocity https://www.tinkercad.com/things/7TSM9Z5T505?sharecode=xEKnFzVXvErnxcpyJ3nAeRCLaG4Rodax2NdfH8fFkh8 this link attached here is the tinkercad link where we fusioned and simulated our sensors which gave us the clear idea of the sensors we needed.
+Hi, this is the repository of Team Bvm Virtual Velocity here we have added our arduino codes and files old files, schematics, diagrams from tinkercad and team photos.